|

 just for show, either.
 Given its bulk, weighing in at

-approximately 75 lbs., it was very difficult to move around
+over 72 lbs. with both components attached, it was very difficult to move

 My speakers are not particularly sophisticated (yet) so the more